tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

-Google has banned AdNauseam from its web store and have locked users with no access to their data.
+Google has banned AdNauseam from its web store and have left users with no access to their data.

 ### Back up your data